cbg-ethz/PYggdrasil/docs/tutorial/similarities.md

 methods.

-1. MCMC tree generation - takes a tree and evolves it by a fixed number random moves implemnted with SCITE.
+1. MCMC tree generation - takes a tree and evolves it by a fixed number of random moves implemnted with SCITE.
 2. HUNTRESS inference - takes a cell-mutation profile and infers a tree with HUNTRESS.